General Information – Live Seminars

 Who Can Attend

-Seminars will cover the formula/discretionary grants and cooperative agreements awarded by DOJ/OJP program offices.
-Knowledgeable and experienced OCFO officials will introduce seminar topics, serve as primary seminar presenters, and facilitate seminar discussion.
+Seminars cover the formula/discretionary grants and cooperative agreements awarded by DOJ/OJP program offices.
+Knowledgeable and experienced OCFO officials introduce seminar topics, serve as primary seminar presenters, and facilitate seminar discussion.
 Topics to be covered include:

 - Application review process

 - Grantee financial reporting requirements